crldp1025/rn-login-registration-auth/README.md

 # Login, Registration and Authentication Mobile Application

 This is project demonstrates user login, registration and authentication, created with [**React Native**](https://reactnative.dev) and Typescript.

-<p>This is just a  visual representation.
-You can still navigate between screens but there are no functions yet.
-I'm still developing the Rest API for this mobile app.
-I will include here the repository of the API once it's done. </p>
+You can use the Rest API that I created using NodeJS [here](https://github.com/crldp1025/nodejs-login-register-auth-api).

 # Screenshots
 <img src="./src/assets/images/ios-login.png" width="200" />